raniakh/Psychological-Adv-ALSTM/README.md

 # Psychological-Adv-ALSTM
 ## A project for my research thesis "Stock Movement Price Prediction with Behavioral Features"
-In partial Fulfillment of The Requirements for the Degree of Master of Science in Data Science Submitted to the Senate of the Technion - Israel Institute of Technology.
+In Partial Fulfillment of The Requirements for the Degree of Master of Science in Data Science Submitted to the Senate of the Technion - Israel Institute of Technology.

 Advised by Dr. Ori Plonsky and Prof. Margarita Osadchy.